 The only configuration option for the Dynamic Media Viewers extension is Enable Adobe Media Analytics for Audio and Video.

-Note that if you enable this option without having Adobe Media Analytics for Audio and Video extension installed, the option has no effect.
+If you enable this option without having Adobe Media Analytics for Audio and Video extension installed, the option has no effect.

 The only Data Element type that the Dynamic Media Viewers extension provides is Viewer Event from the Data Element Type drop-down list.